Jeffrey N. Johnson

 "Once I began reading Jeffrey N. Johnson's The Hunger Artist, I had the book in my hand every free moment until I finished it.
 Yet it is no page turner in the usual sense; it is not a book to be hungrily consumed, discarded and forgotten as soon as it is read.
 It is a beautifully crafted novel, with the heft and substance of a classic.

 Part of the power of the book lies in Johnson's vividly evoked habitats and landscapes.
 The outward world of the novel is solid, rendered in rich detail that often shines a light on the inward lives--the sufferings, longings, frailties and obsessions--of the two central characters, Carl and Miriam.
 It is these sufferings, longings, frailties and obsessions that drive the plot.

-Difficulty relentlessly compounds difficulty for both Carl and Miriam.
 As I approached the end of the novel, I felt that nothing good could happen in the few pages that remained.
 Yet the author has paved way for some magic--and I stress it is literary magic, not trickery.
 The novel, for me, had a profoundly satisfying ending.
-I will not say more." - Diane Bonds
+I will not say more" - Diane Bonds